fleurandcrow/FakeLoveTester/README.md

 # FakeLoveTester
-A prototype for a "Love Tester" website that emails the user's name and crush name inputs to a specified email
+A prototype for a "Love Tester" website that emails the user's name and crush name inputs to a specified email (said email features have been removed from this branch)

-Please keep in mind that this code does not work out of the box and requires manual configuration.

 ## No email branch

 This branch is essentially the same code as the main branch, except all of the sneaky emailing has been removed.
-The purpose of this branch is to be able to rest the webUI without needing to configure any emails.
+The purpose of this branch is to be able to test the webUI without needing to configure any emails.

 ## Dependencies